juliakorea/doc/codex/julia/doc/stdlib/arrays.rst

    Construct a 1-d array of the specified type.
 This is usually called with the syntax ``Type[]``\ .
 Element values can be specified using ``Type[a,b,c,...]``\ .

-.. function:: cell(dims)

-   ..
-Docstring generated from Julia source

-   Construct an uninitialized cell array (heterogeneous array). ``dims`` can be either a tuple or a series of integer arguments.

 .. function:: zeros(type, dims)

    ..
 Docstring generated from Julia source